• Home

 Vikas Choudhary

-I’m Vikas, a current Master’s student in Interaction Design at George Washington University, where I’m exploring how storytelling, design, and technology can intersect to create more equitable and human-centered systems—driven by the belief that design, when rooted in empathy and equity, can be a powerful tool for social change.
+Vikas is a Master’s student in Interaction Design at George Washington University, where he explores how storytelling, design, and technology can intersect to create more equitable and human-centered systems.
+He is driven by the belief that design, when rooted in empathy and equity, can be a powerful tool for social change.

-Most recently, I collaborated with the Friends General Conference (FGC Quakers) on a narrative storytelling project focused on inclusivity and community-building—an experience that reinforced my belief in design as a catalyst for social connection and empowerment.
-I’ve also contributed to a research paper titled “The Use of Extended Reality and Computer Vision to Aid Reminiscence Therapy in Persons with Dementia,” which explores how emerging technologies can serve memory care in more compassionate ways.
+He has contributed to a research paper titled “The Use of Extended Reality and Computer Vision to Aid Reminiscence Therapy in Persons with Dementia,” which examines how emerging technologies can serve memory care in more compassionate ways.

-Prior to graduate school, I worked across a variety of creative and strategic roles—from leading digital media campaigns to supporting nonprofit outreach initiatives—gaining insight into how thoughtful communication can shape public understanding and build trust across diverse audiences.
+Prior to graduate school, Vikas worked across a variety of creative and strategic roles, from leading digital media campaigns to supporting nonprofit outreach initiatives, gaining insight into how thoughtful communication can shape public understanding and build trust across diverse audiences.

 The Residency Fellowship in Health Policy is made possible through the combined resources of the Milken Institute School of Public Health at GW, the GW School of Medicine and Health Sciences, and Children's National Medical Center.